 Most of the time, your iPad behaves itself, but every so often it doesn’t.
 Here’s a quick review of things you can try if your iPad isn’t working the way you expect:

 - Restart your iPad.
-Press and hold down the top button, and then slide the slider button to the right to turn it off.
+Press and hold down the top button and either volume button.
+Slide the Slide to Power Off button to the right to turn your tablet off.
 Wait a few seconds.
-Press the top button to turn on the iPad again.
+To turn the iPad on again, long-press the top button until you see the Apple logo.

 - Restore your iPad.
 Connect your iPad to your computer as though you were about to sync.
 Then select the iPad in the iTunes sidebar (Windows and macOS Mojave and earlier) or the Finder sidebar (macOS Catalina or later), and click the Restore button on the Summary tab.

-If you back up to iCloud instead of your Mac or PC, start by tapping Settings–>General–>Transfer or Reset iPad–>Erase All Content and Settings.
+If you back up to iCloud instead of your Mac or PC, start by choosing Settings–>General–>Transfer or Reset iPad–>Erase All Content and Settings.
 Once your iPad restarts, tap Restore from iCloud Backup option on the Apps & Data screen, sign in with your Apple ID, and choose the iCloud backup you wish to use.